 b) Wait for a conversation pause, and kindly thank them for their time.
 Mention that you enjoyed the convo, but would love the chance to meet others.
 Get their contact info and...

 Felt a real connection and want to stay connected?
 Say this:

 “It was such a pleasure to meet you!
 I would love to stay in touch.
 Can we exchange business cards/emails/get connected on LinkedIn?”

-Following up is a key to being remembered—it’s so simple, yet not many people do it.
-Whether through email or LinkedIn, send them a short and sweet message within 24 hours of meeting them to thank them for the value they provided you.
+Following up is key to being remembered—it’s so simple, yet not many people do it.
+Whether through email or LinkedIn, send them a short and sweet message within 24 hours of meeting to say thanks.
 If you want to continue the convo, don’t hesitate to ask them for a coffee chat!

 Reflect for next time

 “Hmm, okay, that wasn’t so bad,” you can say to yourself as you reflect fondly on the memory of being in a stuffy room with 100 strangers and talking until you’re mentally depleted.
 Just kidding.

 Time to practice!